 Create!
 Art for Autism 2013 was launched on Tuesday 23rd April at a Parliamentary reception in London, hosted by Alun Cairns MP for the Vale of Glamorgan.

 In its third year, the competition continued to attract high profile judges.
-The judging panel for the 2013 Competition comprised of Alun Cairns MP, Darren Jackson, Director of Education at Ludlow Orbis Group, Hugh Morgan, Chief Executive of Autism Cymru and Brendan Burns, twice winner of the National Eisteddfod Gold Medal in Fine Art and Lecturer at The University of Glamorgan.
+The judging panel for the 2013 Competition comprised of Alun Cairns MP, Darren Jackson, Director of Education at Beechwood College, Hugh Morgan, Chief Executive of Autism Cymru and Brendan Burns, twice winner of the National Eisteddfod Gold Medal in Fine Art and Lecturer at The University of Glamorgan.

 Create!
 Art for Autism 2013 was open to all young people aged 11-25 years who are formally diagnosed with an Autistic Spectrum Condition (ASC) including Asperger's Syndrome.
 The competition continues to aim to dispel the myth that people with autism cannot be creative and to show that art can significantly improve their quality of life, facilitating experiential-based learning and instilling life-long skills.